 Industrial Capability Analysis Summary Report

-The Industrial Capability Analysis Summary Report is a report summarizing the results of an industrial capability analysis.
+The Industrial Capability Analysis Summary Report is a report summarizing the results of industrial capability analysis.
 It recommends an action or investment and addresses cost, schedule, effects on performance, and pertinent qualitative considerations.
 It defines how and when the action would be incorporated into the budget and, if possible, identifies budget offsets.

 Industrial Capabilities Planning